vsharecodes/percvae/README.md

 NLTK
 pyyaml
 ```
-Conda virtual environment is recommended, for both python and cuda version.
+Conda virtual environment is recommended, for both python and cudnn version.
 The following steps are based on the conda virtual environment:

 First create conda virtual environment through: